 There are 5 types of base events we capture in Heap out-of-the-box that you can use to manually label new events:

 Click on: A click on an element (MDN reference)

 Change on: A change in an

 Start Session: A session

-We provide a list of recommended pageview events to define based on the popularity of those pages.
+We provide a list of recommended pageview events to create based on the popularity of those pages.
 Defining these pageviews as events allows you to dig into engagement with those pages to better understand user behavior.
 For more info, see Pageview Suggestions.

 To better understand what modifiers to apply to these events, we’ll walkthrough how common CSS elements should be written in Heap event definitions.

-Tags, Classes, and Ids
+Tags, classes, and ids

 Tag refers to the tag name (e.g.